KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WienerLinien by fewieden](https://github.com/fewieden/MMM-WienerLinien)

+1. `Recommendation: .codeclimate.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Outdated: Found `MichMich/MagicMirror` in file `MMM-WienerLinien.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `MMM-WienerLinien.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-4. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-WiFiPassword by TeraTech](https://github.com/TeraTech/MMM-WiFiPassword)